codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 Promotion Policies are run:
-Upon manually promoting the Product from the trigger Environment to the destination Environment.
+Upon manually promoting the Product from the trigger environment to the destination environment.
 OR
 Upon updating the Git repository with the application manifest.